repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheOppositeOfTheOppositeMayNotBeAReferenceDifferentFromThisOne
+/*
-message
+The opposite of the opposite may not be a reference different from this one
-'The opposite of the opposite may not be a reference different from this one'
+*/

 context EReference